Kristina01111000/Drws_site/README.md

-confirm that the site is not goig tocharge adnd remove pmp form it _> waiting on response to email confirm that one tier is on the site, there will be a page that links to the patreon for different tiers
+confirm that the site is not goig tocharge adnd remove pmp form it _> waiting on response to email confirm that one tier is on the site, there will be a page that links to the patreon for different tiers Ask if he still wants quizzes on the site